A Survey of Continual Reinforcement Learning: Biography Section

 \subsection{Benchmarks}

-Although CRL has gained increasing attention in recent years, its growth has been relatively slow compared to continual supervised learning.
+Although CRL has gained increasing attention in recent years, its growth has been relatively slow compared to CSL.
 One of the reasons for this slow development is the difficulty of reproduction and the large amount of computation required for experiments.
 Another reason is the lack of standardized benchmarks and metrics for evaluation \cite{sam2022cora}.